 Many contracts include an arbitration or ADR clause.
 This clause essentially requires that disputes be handled through the means set forth in the contract rather than going through court.
 The implications it could have for your company ultimately depend on how the clause is phrased and whether there is a sound plan set forth.

 For instance, if the agreement clearly outlines how an arbitrator is to be chosen, how proceedings are to be handled, whether limits on discovery and evidence are in place, whether the final decision is binding, and so forth, then the actual arbitration process can be beneficial.
 Both parties will be spared the expense of going to court and paying massive legal fees.

-On the other hand, if these matters aren’t clearly outlined, a dispute can become long and drawn out as each party interprets the clause differently or seeks advantage over the other.
-As such, the clause should be well defined to prevent discrepancies or loopholes.
+On the other hand, if these matters aren’t clearly outlined, a dispute can become long and drawn out as each party interprets the clause differently or seeks an advantage over the other.
+As such, the clause should be well-defined to prevent discrepancies or loopholes.

 What Could ADR Mean for My Company?